 It’s Wellness Wednesday and I’m happy to share the recipe for these delicious healthy blueberry pie blender pancakes.
 They are gluten-free, vegan, thin, crispy and perfect for breakfast when you want something extra yummy and wholesome.Jump to Recipe

 I’m currently on a 4 week refined sugar-free and gluten-free diet and I’m going to write more about my experiences later.
-I’m cutting back on all sweeteners except dates and other fruits, and even dates I’m keeping to a maximum of 2 a day on average (there are days when I don’t have any dates, and some days I have a piece of raw cake sweetened with dates).
+I’m cutting back on all sweeteners except dates and other fruits, and even dates I’m keeping to a maximum of 2 a day on average.

 Some grains are allowed on this gluten-free diet, but it still means that most of the flours I used to bake and cook with are out of the question.

-I’m still cooking regular plant-based food for my family (like pasta, which my kids love), and will continue sharing all kinds of recipes on the blog..even cakes 🙂 On Wednesdays on the blog I’m sharing food I find share-worthy on this clean eating diet and I really hope you are inspired to try these healthy recipes too!
+I’m still cooking regular plant-based food for my family (like pasta, which my kids love), and will continue sharing all kinds of recipes on the blog…both refined sugar free and sugar containing recipes.

 Nuts and seeds

 The flavor is also very rich, which is no wonder because when the nuts are blended with the other ingredients, a silky and smooth nut cream is formed.
-Nut cream is one of the best things whether you’re eating clean or not!
-It’s of course amazing in sweet cooking and baking, but I use it in savory a lot too, to make creamy sauces and dips.
+Nut cream is amazing in sweet cooking and baking, but I use it in savory cooking a lot too to make creamy sauces and dips.

 I’ve fallen in love with buckwheat again!
 It’s what I used to eat a lot when experimenting with gluten-free vegan recipes about 4-5 years ago.
 Oats will forever be my number one love, but buckwheat is becoming a close second, because of it’s versatility.